-To make matters worse, there were letters between Ruth and Augustin that revealed the true nature of their relationship.
+To make matters worse, letters between Ruth and Augustin revealed the true nature of their relationship.

 The court in Massachusetts issued its finding in March of 1673: Ruth and Augustin had married, despite the fact that both were already married.
 Ruth received a harsh sentence.